-While this study identifies the main driver of student loan default over time-changes in credit availability and the expansion and contraction of high-default schools-more work needs to be done to measure the returns of federal borrowing programs.
+While this study identifies the main driver of student loan default over time- changes in credit availability and the expansion and contraction of high-default schools- more work needs to be done to measure the returns of federal borrowing programs.
+Colleges are an important source of intergenerational mobility (Chetty et al. 2020).
 The aggregate welfare effects of increasing credit access for human capital investment programs depends crucially on value added provided by the institutions where high-risk borrowers enroll, and the returns to investments in education.
-Future work should focus on designing policies which screen high-risk borrowers, while ensuring that constrained borrowers with high returns to education investments are able to access credit programs and make high-return investments in education and human capital.
+Future work should focus on designing policies which screen high-risk borrowers, while ensuring that constrained borrowers with high returns to education investments are able to access credit programs and make high-return investments in education.